AntonioLonga/LightRDL/README.md

-# 1000X Faster Relational Deep Learning via Static GNNs and Tabular Distillation
+# Boosting Relational Deep Learning with Pretrained Tabular Models
-## Official Source Code for ICLR 2025
+## Official Source Code for ICML 2025

 This repository is organized into the following sections: